 Wouldn’t the mixing of the two approaches provide less benefits?
 Please see my previous article about the success rates of agile projects vs. waterfall projects.
 In short, agile projects are 3X more likely to succeed.

 And this is where all chaos breaks out.
-Forget the Scrum/XP hybrid or the weird sounding ScrumBan, consider the following terms, most of which mean Scrum + Predictive/Waterfall:
+Forget the Scrum/XP hybrid or the weird sounding ScrumBan, these are both true agile hybrids.
+Instead, consider the following terms, most of which mean Scrum + Predictive/Waterfall: